schlich/loomio_help/content/facilitators_guide/underway/index.md

 ## Managing the Attention Economy

 A facilitator is a curator of attention.
 The information available can be literally infinite.
-It becomes critical to filter it in order to avoid overwhelm.
+It becomes critical to filter it in order to avoid becoming overwhelmed.
 Managing the attention economy means balancing importance against time and capacity.

 Facilitation can help the group agree what the purpose and scope of a given discussion or process is, so they can have a rubric for prioritising attention.
 Limiting distractions and steering the conversation back on track are common interventions.